sahwar/erdlowe-gtk-theme/README.md

 **Changes from Materia:**
   - Adobe "Source Sans Pro" fonts instead of Mplus and Roboto
   - Color scheme inspired by new openSUSE® branding and websites
-  - and... that's all, Materia is already perfectly tuned and keeps improving

 **Supported desktops:** GNOME3 only.
   - *Other GTK3/GTK2 desktops like Xfce *may* have weird issues as I didn't focus on them.*